socialabs/mongo-python-driver/doc/examples/replica_set.rst

-It is critical to call :meth:`~pymongo.replica_set_connection.ReplicaSetConnection.close` to terminate the monitoring thread before your process exits.
+It is critical to call :meth:`~pymongo.replica_set_connection.ReplicaSetConnection.close` to terminate the monitoring task before your process exits.